EmmysecX/THM-SOC-Level-1/snort_challenge-live-attacks/scenario_1_writeup.md

 ![screenshot](assets/screenshot1.png)

-Also I found another packet with that seems like someone was trying to use SSH
+Also I found another packet that seems like someone was trying to use SSH

 ![screenshot](assets/screenshot2.png)